submariner-io/submariner-website/src/content/contributing/code-review/_index.en.md

 * Work in progress
 * Aim to have every commit in a PR compile and pass tests independently if you can, but it's not a requirement.

+### Address code review feedback with new commits

+When addressing review comments, as a general rule, push a new commit instead of amending to the prior commit as the former makes it easy for reviewers to determine what changed.

+To avoid cluttering the git log, squash the review commits into the appropriate commit before merging.
+The committer can do this in GitHub via the "Squash and merge" option.
+However you may want to preserve other commits, in which case squashing will need to be done manually via the Git CLI.
+To make that simpler, you can commit the review-prompted changes with `git commit --fixup` with the appropriate commit hash.
+This will keep them as separate commits, and if you later rebase with the `--autosquash` option (that is `git rebase --autosquash -i`) they will automatically be selected for squashing.

 ### Commit message formatting

 Kubernetes recommends [these commit message practices][commit messages].